ugwigr/kgbase-client/README.md

 )
 ```

-You can see `projectId` from result.
+The `projectId` is returned from response.
+You need to know `projectId` when you update or detroy project.
 ```json
 {
     "data": {